'Sunday Night Football' prediction, odds, time: Bears vs. 49ers picks from Niners expert who's 18-4

 Why the Bears can win

 Second-year quarterback Caleb Williams helps lead the Chicago offense.
-In 15 games this season, he has completed 57.8% of his passes for 3,400 yards and 23 touchdowns with six interceptions and an 89.5 rating.
+In 15 games this season, he has completed 57.8% of his passes for 3,400 yards and 23 touchdowns.
 He has also rushed 71 times for 369 yards (5.2 average) and three touchdowns.
-In the win over the Packers, he completed 19 of 34 passes for 250 yards and two touchdowns.
-He also rushed three times for 30 yards.
+In the win over the Packers, he completed 19 of 34 passes for 250 yards and two touchdowns while rushing three times for 30 yards.
+Williams should have plenty of time to pick apart San Fran's defense as the Niners rank last in the NFL with just 18 sacks.

 Running back D'Andre Swift powers the Bears' ground attack.
 In 14 games, Swift has carried 204 times for 993 yards (4.9 average) and seven touchdowns.
 He has had four explosive plays of 20 yards or more, including a long of 25, with 56 first-down conversions.
 In a 24-15 win at Philadelphia on Nov.
 28, he carried 18 times for 125 yards and one touchdown.
 See which team to back at SportsLine.